atomxu10/TimeSeriesProject/README.md

 </div>

 <p align="center">Table 2: MSE & MAE (𝑆𝐴𝑅𝐼𝑀𝐴(2, 1, 2) × (0, 1, 1)12 & 𝑆𝐴𝑅𝐼𝑀𝐴(0, 1, 2) × (0, 1, 1)12) </p>

+Table 2 shows that the performance of model 𝑆𝐴𝑅𝐼𝑀𝐴(0, 1, 2) × (0, 1, 1)12 is much better (smaller MSE and MAE values).

+## Model II (Weekly data)

+We simplified the data to monthly averages and make predictions.
+It is undeniable that a certain amount of accuracy will have been lost, likely due to the small size of the dataset.
+In order to get more accurate forecast information, we divided the data set into weekly average data.
+The size of the training dataset is 418 and testing set is 106.